justliam42/MSOE-notes/Week 4 - Karnaugh map reduction.md

 		 ask which variables stay the same on a given axis
 		 ![[20230918_083017.jpg | 300]]
-		 always begin with the smallest minterm that's energized doesnt need smaller groups when in bigger ones every rectangle is an and gate
+		 always begin with the smallest minterm that's energized doesn't need smaller groups when in bigger ones every rectangle is an and gate
 		Standard way to get the same equation start with lowest essential ting in biggest gate or something